FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 7. The user is taken to a "Finished" screen.
 8. A few seconds later, the device is connected to the user's account.

 This mode often takes a bit of time to complete because the app on the Apple TV is polling the OAuth server.
-We won't go over this mode because our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization/) covers this mode in great detail.
+We won't go over this mode because our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization/) covers it in great detail.

-## Grants
+## OAuth Grants

 Now that we have covered the real world OAuth modes, let's dig into how these are actually implemented using the OAuth grants.
 OAuth grants are: